tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/操作指南/全球复制/新建全球复制组_intl_en.md

 <td>Guangzhou</td></tr>
 <tr>
 <td>Select Master Instance</td>
-<td>Select the master instance in the replication group, which must have no data.
+<td>Select the master instance in the replication group.
 The version, architecture, and memory capacity of the selected instance will be displayed, and you need to confirm whether the specification meets your requirements.</td>
 <td>Yes</td>
 <td>test-XXX</td></tr>
 </tbody></table>